CDRT/docs/su/su_dg/su_dg_ch3.md

 A collection of source files for the driver packages are generated, along with a CSV report text file.

-?>Note: This new feature is intended to support the OS deployment process of new drivers which only works with INF installable hardware drivers.
+?>This new feature is intended to support the OS deployment process of new drivers which only works with INF installable hardware drivers.
 Application updates and firmware updates cannot be included.
 The feature also only supports ThinkPad, ThinkCentre and ThinkStation PCs launched in 2018 or later.

-**3.3.5 Scheduling the Search for Updates**
+### 3.3.5 Scheduling the Search for Updates

 The administrator can configure Update Retriever to search for new updates automatically on a scheduled basis.
 The administrator is notified depending on how Update Retriever was configured, in the form of an e-mail or a balloon tooltip from the application icon in the notification area.